Hildebrand Law, P.C. mobile logo

 The Family Court did not abuse its discretion by Awarding Mother Attorneys’ Fees.
 It was determined that “Father has greater financial resources” than Mother, which was almost twice that of Mother’s.
 Ample evidence was presented in the family court’s prior nineteen-page minute entry detailing Father’s repetitive filings and unreasonable positions.
 The family court’s orders were affirmed.

 If you have questions about payments applying to child support in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.